Press Release SEO – Best Practices & Checklist To Optimize PR

 In this blog, we will talk about press release SEO, all the best practices, and a quick checklist to optimize your everyday press releases.
-Having said that, one needs to be very careful in over-optimizing a press release for SEO, as Google can penalize you for this.
+That being said, one needs to be very careful in over-optimizing a press release for SEO, as Google can penalize you for this.

 I will divide the best practices for optimizing a press release into the 3 sections below.
-Please note that these steps should be followed carefully before a press release goes out to the public, as you will have limited control then, specifically in cases where you are working with a PR distribution partner like PR Newswire.
+Please note that these steps should be followed carefully before a press release goes out to the public, as you will have limited control then, specifically in cases where you are working with a PR distribution partner like PR Newswire or Linking News PR.

 Step 1 – Before you Start Drafting a Press Release